cyber-dojo/differ/docs/api.md

 - - - -
 ## GET diff_files(id,was_index,now_index)
-A diff of two sets of files from the kata with id **id**, the set is the files with index **was_index**, the set is the files with index **now_index**.
+A diff of two sets of files from the kata with id **id**, the first set of files has index **was_index**, the second set of files has index **now_index**.
-Also includes unchanged files and the content of identically renamed files.
+Also includes unchanged files and the content of files renamed but with identical content.
 - returns an Array of Hashes with each Hash being the diff of a single file.
 Each Hash has the following keys:
   * "type" - one of the Strings [ "created", "deleted", "renamed", "changed", "unchanged" ].
-  * "old_filename" - the String name of the file, unless "type" is "created" in which case it is **null**.
+  * "old_filename" - the String name of the file, unless "type" is "created" in which case **null**.
-  * "new_filename" - the String name of the file, unless "type" is "deleted" in which case it is **null**.
+  * "new_filename" - the String name of the file, unless "type" is "deleted" in which case **null**.
   * "lines" - an Array of Hashes, each Hash detailing an "added", "deleted", or "same" line, or a "section" marker before a diff-chunk.
   * "added" - line numbers index into **now_index**'s file.
   * "deleted" - line numbers index into **was_index**'s file.
   * "same" - line numbers index into **now_index**'s file.
   *
-  * eg a newly created file
+  * eg a created file.
   ```json
   [
     {